Bill-Haku/kawaii-gcc/README.md

 ## Special Thanks

 This project is inspired by [`gcc-hentai`](https://github.com/Mosklia/gcc-hentai).
 It was a Chinese project, and I created this repo to make a Japanese version and share it to Japanese users.
 I added the new text, edited and completed some details in the use instructions, and made a video in Japanese to share it.
-The video got expected attention in Chinese users on Bilibili, so I added contents of Chinese in it.
+The video got unexpected attention in Chinese users on Bilibili, so I added contents of Chinese in it.
 Thanks for the sharing and the open-source spirit of the original authors.